-Unlike some cities, Garfield isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Garfield are a mix of both white- and blue-collar jobs.
-Overall, Garfield is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Garfield who work in office and administrative support (15.83%), sales jobs (10.19%), and maintenance occupations (8.01%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Garfield is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Garfield is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Garfield who work in office and administrative support (16.61%), sales jobs (10.84%), and management occupations (6.92%).

 For the size of the city, public transportation in Garfield is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Garfield, the benefits are reduced air pollution and congestion on the highways.

-Garfield is a somewhat ethnically-diverse city.
+Garfield is an extremely ethnically-diverse city.
 The people who call Garfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Garfield residents report their race to be White, followed by Black or African-American.
 Garfield also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.01% of the city’s residents.
-Important ancestries of people in Garfield include Italian, Irish, German, and Macedonian.
+People of Hispanic or Latino origin account for 34.41% of the city’s residents.
+Important ancestries of people in Garfield include Italian, Irish, Macedonian, and German.

 The most common language spoken in Garfield is English.
 Other important languages spoken here include Spanish and Polish.